couchbase/n1k1/README.md

 ------------------------------------------
 TODO...

-- recyclable hash table - robinhood / open-addressing?
-  - should be easily reset'able for recycling?
-  - should also be mmap()'able?

 - how to handle when fields aren't known?
   - such as immediate output of a scan?
   - use "" or "*" for field name?